Best Glow in the Dark Thread for Machine Embroidery

 Once I got it home and continued stitching out the design.
 Everything looked great.
 And I was able to finish the one shirt where I had left off and then complete the last few t-shirts.

 But as soon as we got to the glow-in-the-dark glow-in-the-dark golf course, we all noticed that some of the shirts glowed better than others.
 The one shirt where I used two different types of thread glow-in-the-dark thread was glowing brightly on one side, but not on the other.

 Lesson learned, I will not be buying glow-in-the-dark thread from Joanns again.
 The brand that I actually used, was Mettler, I believe.
 After this incident I researched what my friends were saying about different brands.
 No one really complained about any specific brands, but trying to combine two different brands (as I did) in one design, is probably not a good idea.
 Every brand is going to glow a little bit differently.

-Glow in the dark embroidery thread can create some of the same challenges that you encounter when you stitch with other novelty embroidery threads.
-Some people complain about glow in the dark thread shreading and causing needles to break.
+Glow in the dark embroidery thread can create some of the same challenges that you encounter when you stitch with other novelty embroidery threads (like metallics).
+Some people complain about glow in the dark thread shredding and causing needles to break.

 One piece of advice that has helped me when stitching with novelty thread is to move it far away from the machine and put it on a thread stand.
 Some people swear by threading it through a foam packing peanut between the thread stand and the embroidery machine.

 If your embroidery machine is shredding the thread, you may also consider using some Sewer’s Aid.
 Sewer’s Aid is a lubricant that you put on the spool and your bobbin to make the thread feed more smoothly.

 I personally have not found glow in the dark that hard to work with.
 I did experience a bit of shredding as I was trying to embroider with the Glowlite but not with the Mettler or the Joanns brand I used in the past.
 But, it was nowhere near as painful as embroidering with metallic thread.
 That’s another story.